1.Eviction at the Ash House

 3. Justin Brooks and Andrew Moore

-Brooks, who has served Erie, Colorado, for a few years, has stated he is committed to making Erie housing affordable, primarily for families and seniors.
-This follows his unwavering support for an increase in the minimum wage, intending to provide relief and support for smaller businesses that could be affected by this increase.
+Justin Brooks, who has served Erie, Colorado, for a few years, is committed to making housing affordable, primarily for families and seniors.
+This follows his support for providing relief for smaller businesses that could be affected by the minimum wage change.

-On the other hand, Andrew Moore does not view affordable housing as a priority and disagrees with the minimum wage increase.
-However, there is a lot more to parse about Moore’s character.
-Moore recently allowed racist commentary against the current mayor, Justin Brooks, on his Facebook profile from his supporters for weeks.
+On the other hand, Andrew Moore does not view affordable housing as a priority and opposes the minimum wage increase.
+However, there is much more to consider regarding Moore’s character.
+He recently allowed racist commentary against the current mayor, Justin Brooks, to remain on his Facebook profile for weeks from his supporters.
+Additionally, many residents have complained about the lack of responses to their questions for Mr. Moore, only to be met with radio silence.